 24-Hour Crisis LineDescription

 Crisis Support Services of Alameda County (CSS) was founded in 1966 on the humanistic idea that skilled intervention by non-professionals can help people in emotional crisis.
 Our crisis line reflects this commitment to volunteer service.
-In 2013, approximately 100 volunteers, 20 mental health interns and over a dozen staff responded to @ 75,000 calls, providing short-term intervention and referrals to callers struggling with a variety of life challenges.
+In 2013-2014, 168 Crisis Line volunteers, 32 mental health interns and over a dozen staff responded to 65,849 calls, providing short-term intervention and referrals to callers struggling with a variety of life challenges.

 To offer support to people of all ages and backgrounds during times of crisis, to work to prevent the suicide of those who are actively suicidal, and to offer hope and caring in times of hopelessness.

 Trained crisis intervention counselors are available to receive crisis calls and give supportive counseling 24 hours a day, every day.
 Translation is available in more than 140 languages.
 We also offer teletype (TDD) services for deaf and hearing-impaired individuals.